transkatgirl/Tapestry-Loom/README.md

 An Obsidian plugin that aims to turn your editor into an IDE for working with base model LLMs.

+Many of the included features take significant inspiration from [loom](https://github.com/socketteer/loom), [loomsidian](https://github.com/cosmicoptima/loom), [exoloom](https://exoloom.io), and [logitloom](https://github.com/vgel/logitloom).
+The goal of this plugin is to create an interface which can replace all of these different base model interfaces for most use cases.

 > [!NOTE]
 > This plugin is a work in progress, and may contain bugs and missing/broken functionality.